top of page

 Territory

-We say it all the time here: a cat's territorial nature is one of their strongest and oldest survival instincts, traced back to wild ancestors who needed to defend their territory to survive.
+A cat's territorial nature is one of their strongest and oldest survival instincts, traced back to wild ancestors who needed to defend their territory to survive.
 Removing a cat from its home into an unfamiliar territory, with no access to a safe place, puts them in a vulnerable position that can create a lot of stress and panic.

 Fear